bg

 Litecoin Cash (LCC) is a cryptocurrency that forked from the original Litecoin blockchain at block 1,371,111.
 It was designed to offer lower transaction fees and more decentralized mining capabilities.

 LCC uses the SHA-256 proof-of-work algorithm, the same robust and secure algorithm that powers Bitcoin.
-This choice was deliberate, aiming to create a distinct mining ecosystem from Litecoin's Scrypt algorithm.
+This choice was deliberate, creating a distinct mining ecosystem from Litecoin's Scrypt algorithm and allowing for the use of widely available Bitcoin mining hardware.

 Buy crypto fast, easily and securely with Switchere!